kevinkovalchik/RawQuant/README.md

  * We are working to add support for extraction of scan information and data from Boxcar runs.
 Follow this development here: https://github.com/kevinkovalchik/RawQuant/issues/1.

  ## Known bugs

+See the 'Issues' tab to see what bugs we are currently working to address (https://github.com/kevinkovalchik/RawQuant/issues/).